intelia-agility/ML_Specialization_UseCase1/README.md

 This advanced evaluation methodology, involving meticulous metric configuration and the strategic use of model resolvers, exemplifies our dedication to deploying a model that excels in both accuracy and continuous improvement, ensuring the highest standards of prediction quality in taxi trip demand forecasting.
 ## 3.1.4 Proof of Deployment
+**Note:** For a detailed walkthrough of our deployment process on Vertex AI, including code examples and configurations, refer to our [Vertex AI-Pipeline Notebook](Notebooks/Vertex%20AI-Pipeline.ipynb).

 #### End-to-End TFX Pipeline for Taxi Demand Prediction
 ![Pipeline Runtime Graph](assets/Run%20time%20graph.PNG)